 Michael Ferbrache teaches first grade at GEMS World Academy Chicago.
 He came to GEMS after teaching for 11 years at Francis W. Parker School in Chicago.
 While there, Michael taught in the first grade, third grade, and after-school program.
 Michael holds a bachelor's degree in English from the Ohio State University and a master's degree in education from Northeastern Illinois University.

 Before teaching, Michael performed music and comedy in the Chicago area, performing in shows produced by the Second City and iO.
 He loves bringing the energy and excitement of performing into his classroom, and he is constantly amazed by the creativity and openness of elementary-school students.
 Michael is excited to bring the idea of "city as classroom" to his students and to use the whole of Chicago as a place to learn and grow.

-He earned a bachelor's degree in industrial and labor relations from Cornell University, a master's degree in Secondary Mathematics Education from St. John's University and a master's extension in gifted & talented education from Hunter College.
-In his spare time, he enjoys opera, theater, baseball, and board games.
-Most of all, he relishes his role as a husband and father of newborn twins.
+He earned a bachelor's degree in industrial and labor relations from Cornell University, a master's in secondary mathematics education from St. John's University and a master's extension in gifted & talented education from Hunter College.
+In his spare time, Richard enjoys opera, theater, baseball, woodworking and board games.
+Most of all, he relishes his role as a husband and father of his toddler age twins.